 Since engine breakdowns typically don’t fall into any of the above categories, engine repairs won’t be covered by a standard car insurance policy.

-Comprehensive coverage might cover engine repairs related to a specific event
+Comprehensive coverage might cover engine repairs in certain situations

 If the engine broke down under normal circumstances, comprehensive coverage wouldn’t cut it.